FAQ ABOUT GA4

 Compare metrics: differences between those of Google Analytics 4 and Universal Analytics

-Indeed, there can be differences in the data of the different reports.
-There can be differences in the data of the different reports because on the one hand the predefined reports work with processed data, the explorer reports have a larger data scope (although also a processed part) and in BigQuery we receive the raw data, RAW data.
+Indeed.
+There may be differences in the data of the different reports because, on the one hand, the predefined reports work with processed data, the explorer reports have a greater range of data (although also a processed part) and in BigQuery we receive the unprocessed data, RAW data.

-Also, here you have a table of important differences between these reports.
-We suggest you to expand the info by understanding what is what:
+In addition, here is a table of important differences between these reports.
+We suggest you expand the information by understanding what each thing is:

-For more information, please refer to the official Google documentation
+See more information in the official Google documentation

-In GA4 we do not have a bounce rate metric.
-We understood this as the % of users who came to the website and left without interacting, in short, low quality traffic that came to the website but was not really interested or was not what they were looking for.
+In GA4 we do not have the % bounce rate metric.
+We understood this as the % of users who arrived at the website and left without interacting, in short, a low-quality traffic that arrived at the website but was not really interested or was not what they were looking for.

-Now in GA4 we have the 'engagement' which is essentially the same.
+Now in GA4 we have 'engagement' which is, in essence, the same.
 A user is considered to have engaged when they meet any of these requirements:

-They have spent more than 10 seconds on the page. → It can be configured and in the case of Roiback we have raised it to 20 sec. because we thought it made more sense.
+Has spent more than 10 seconds on the page. → It can be configured and in the case of Roiback we have raised it to 20 seconds because we think it made more sense.

-Has arrived on a page and changed to another.
+Has arrived at a page and changed to another.

-Has made an action that is a 'conversion' → In our case we only have 'bookings' as conversion actions, but in other business models there could be others.
+Has done an action that is a 'conversion' → In our case we only have 'reservations' as conversion actions, but in other business models there could be others.

-Users that 'have made engagement' are considered 'active users'.
+Users who 'have engaged' are considered 'active users'.

-In the PORTAL BI Traffic and Conversion dashboards, we distinguish between 'Total users' and 'Active users', so we have a % of users that show some interest and we can also see if the traffic is quality or not.
+In the Traffic and Conversion PORTAL BI dashboards, we distinguish between 'Total users' and 'Active users', so we have a % of users who show some interest and we can also see if the traffic is of quality or not.

-Check more information in the official Google documentation.
+See more information in the official Google documentation

 Attribution in GA4

-When it comes to attributing a booking to one or more channels, there are different models: to the first click channel, to the last click channel (last click, like CRS), linear (the same % for all), declining (more % as I get closer to the last click), etc.
+When attributing a reservation to one or more channels, there are different models: to the first click channel, to the last click channel (last click, like the CRS), linear (the same % for all), in decline (more % the closer I get to the last click), etc.

-In the case of GA4, they also have a 'Data-driven attribution' model (Data-driven) which is the one we have configured by default.
+In the case of GA4, they also have a 'data-driven attribution' model, which is the one we have configured by default.
 This model uses machine learning algorithms and assigns a value to each channel depending on how it considers it has contributed to the conversion.

 Important!
-This attribution model in GA4 is different from the CRS one, which is always last click.
+This attribution model in GA4 is different from the CRS, which is always last click.

-For more information, see the official Google documentation
+See more information in the official Google documentation

 Google Analytics Universal stops recording new data as of July 1, 2023.
 The data will continue to be available for 6 more months, according to Google's communications.